 For all you mommas out there cleaning the house with a baby on your hip and a crying toddler on your foot, I salute you.

 Drop all rules and expectations.

 Have them help choose what you’ll watch.
-I told Ryan that Owen didn’t feel good and wanted to watch an animal movie and together we chose Finding Dory.
+I told Ryan that Owen didn’t feel well and wanted to watch an animal movie Together we chose Finding Dory.

 Get in those naps anyway possible.